+The Proposed Design represents the same geometry as the Standard Design, but it assumes the energy features that the software user describes with user inputs.
 The Proposed Design was identical to the Standard Design in all ways except for the revisions that represent the proposed changes to the code.
-Table 26 through Table 29 present a summary of key parameters that were modified and what values were used in the Standard Design and Proposed Design.
-The Standard Design and proposed conditions assumptions are described in detail in Table 16 through Table 24 for all submeasures.
-The impacts of all submeasures are climate-specific, and therefore energy savings were simulated for all 16 Energy Commission climate zones.
-Aside from weather data, modeling inputs did not vary by climate zone.
+Table 21 presents a summary of key parameters that were modified and what values were used in the Standard Design and Proposed Design.

-Comparing the energy impacts of the Standard Design to the Proposed Design reveals the impacts of the proposed code change relative to a building that is minimally compliant with the 2019 Title 24, Part 6 requirements, or, for the UPS efficiency submeasure, relative to industry typical practices.

-Table 26: Modifications Made to Standard Design in Each Simulation Case toSimulate Proposed Code Change: Increased Temperature Threshold forEconomizers Submeasure
+To develop savings estimates for the proposed code changes, the Statewide CASE Team created a Standard Design and Proposed Design for each design case.
+Comparing the energy impacts of the Standard Design to the Proposed Design reveals the impacts of the proposed code change relative to a building that is minimally compliant with the 2019 Title 24, Part 6 requirements.
+Table 21: Modifications Made to Standard Design in Each Simulation Case toSimulate Proposed Code Change: Increased Temperature Threshold forEconomizers Submeasure